One resident spirit can be annoying, and may have overstayed his welcome.

 The theater is versatile in that it can handle a wide range of events, even accommodating traveling Broadway sets, and modern set ups for television, radio broadcasting and recording.
 Their lighting and sound equipment is described as extensive.

-As it happens with most old buildings, this grand theater eventually became a little dowdy, long in the tooth, in need of renovation.
-Luckily, Minnesota Public Radio bought the theatre in 1980, and restored the inside and outside, with the purpose of providing a home for not only live events once again, but also for a live radio program in 1986, called A Prairie Home Companion with Garrison Keillor.
-Garrison Keillor began hosting talented musicians and comedy performers, as well as his own comedic skits about a fictional town, Lake Wobegon, which still comes on Saturday at 5 p.m.
+As often happens with old buildings, this grand theater eventually became a little dowdy, long in the tooth, and in need of renovation.
+Luckily, Minnesota Public Radio bought the theatre in 1980, and restored the inside and outside, with the purpose of providing a home for not only live events once again, but also for a live radio program in 1986, called A Prairie Home Companion, with Garrison Keillor.
+He began hosting talented musicians and comedy performers, as well as his own comedic skits about a fictional town, Lake Wobegon, which still airs Saturdays at 5 p.m.

-In 1994, the name of the theater was changed once again to The Fitzgerald Theater, after the hometown author, F. Scott Fitzgerald.
+In 1994, the name of the theater was changed once again to The Fitzgerald Theater, after hometown author F. Scott Fitzgerald.